IntersectAustralia/dc21-doc/README.md

 ### DIVER
 This is the documentation repository for the DIVER software application.
-DIVER consists of a number of source code repositories, the prinary of which is [dc21](https://github.com/IntersectAustralia/dc21).
-Respoisoties accosiated with each version of DIVER are show in the Version table below.
+DIVER consists of a number of source code repositories, the primary repo is [dc21](https://github.com/IntersectAustralia/dc21).
+Respoisoties associated with each version of DIVER are listed  in the Version table below.

 ### About DIVER
 DIVER (Data Is Vital for Empirical Research) is a general purpose, user-friendly research data capture and sharing application.
 DIVER was originally developed by [Intersect Australia](http://www.intersect.org.au/) for the [Hawkesbury Institute for the Environment](http://www.westernsydney.edu.au/hie) at the [Western Sydney Unversity](http://www.westernsydney.edu.au/) as part of [ANDS](http://www.ands.org.au/) Data Capture Project [DC21] (https://projects.ands.org.au/id/DC21) in 2012/2013.